 It’s clear that Brave is meant to be a mother-daughter story by intent, and should have been written to its completion by someone who has been a mother and a daughter themselves.

 Although Merida’s character arc doesn’t feel enfleshed to me, the mother’s arc works nicely.
 By turning into a bear, the mother learns to get in touch with her baser self.
-This is what John Truby would call a ‘double reversal’.
-(I don’t know why he calls it that — I’d call it a double character arc.)
-This is where two characters learn something from each other.
-The mother-daughter story most often includes a double reversal.
+This is an example of a story in which two characters learn something from each other.
 The daughter learns to understand her mother and the mother learns something from her daughter.
 Brave is basically a Freaky Friday story, which also makes use of the transmogrification trope (used a bit differently).
-Lady Bird is another mother-daughter story and an excellent example of the double reversal in which everyone’s character arc feels very much earned.
+Lady Bird is another mother-daughter story and an excellent example of the double character arc in which everyone’s arc feels very much earned.
 The Meddler is another.

 This symbolic annihilation of mothers abates a little in middle grade stories but not much: